 The bipolar disorders are characterized by cycling mood changes.
 The affected individual alternates between severe highs (manic or hypomanic episodes) and severe lows (major depressive episodes), often with periods of normal mood in between.
 The mood changes can be rapid but most often occur gradually.

 A manic episode is a distinct period of increased energy and abnormally elated, irritable, or euphoric mood that is present for most of the day, nearly every day, for at least one week.
-During the episode, three or more of the following symptoms must also be present: higher than usual self-esteem, significantly reduced need for sleep, an increase in talkativeness, racing thoughts, distractibility, an increase in goal-directed behavior (either socially, at work or school, or sexually), psychomotor agitation, and excessive involvement in pleasurable activities that are risky or self-destructive (e.g., excessive spending, sexual promiscuity).
+During the episode, three or more of the following symptoms must also be present: higher than usual self-esteem, significantly reduced need for sleep, an increase in talkativeness, racing thoughts, distractibility, an increase in goal-directed behavior, psychomotor agitation, and excessive involvement in pleasurable activities that are risky or self-destructive.
 Mania, left untreated, may worsen to a psychotic state.

-A hypomanic episode is less intense and of shorter duration (at least 4 consecutive days) than a full manic episode.
-The most important differences between mania and hypomania are that the latter is not severe enough to cause marked impairment in daily functioning, or to require hospitalization, and no psychotic features are present.
+A hypomanic episode is less intense and of shorter duration than a full manic episode.
+The most important difference between mania and hypomania is that the latter is not severe enough to cause marked impairment in daily functioning, or to require hospitalization, and no psychotic features are present.

-Bipolar I Disorder is characterized by a manic episode that lasts at least seven days is severe enough to cause marked impairment in the individual’s daily functioning or leads to hospitalization to prevent harm to self or others, or the presence of psychotic symptoms.
-Major depressive episodes may occur as well but are not required to make the diagnosis for Bipolar I.
+Bipolar I Disorder is characterized by a manic episode severe enough to cause marked impairment in daily functions or leads to hospitalization to prevent harm to self or others.
+Major depressive episodes may also occur.

-Bipolar II Disorder is characterized by a pattern of hypomanic and major depressive episodes, but the criteria for a full manic episode are not met.
+Bipolar II Disorder is characterized by a pattern of hypomanic and major depressive episodes.
 The hypomanic episode is associated with a clear change in daily functioning that is uncharacteristic of the individual.

 Prevalence and Age of Onset

-The lifetime prevalence of the bipolar disorders in the United States is estimated to be 1.0% for bipolar I disorder, 1.1% for bipolar II disorder and 2.4% for cyclothymic disorder.
+The lifetime prevalence of the bipolar disorders in the United States is estimated to be 1.8% for both bipolar I disorder and bipolar II disorder, and 0.4%-1% for cyclothymic disorder.
 Bipolar I disorder and cyclothymia affect men and women equally, while bipolar II disorder is more common in women.
-The age of onset for the first manic, hypomanic, or major depressive episode is usually late adolescence / early adulthood although it can occur at any age.
+The age of onset for the first manic, hypomanic, or major depressive episode is usually late adolescence/early adulthood but can occur at any age.
 The first episode in men tends to be mania or hypomania while the first episode in women is most often depression.
-Some individuals experience rapid-cycling between manic and depressive states, meaning they experience four or more episodes of major depression, mania, or hypomania within a year.
+Some individuals experience rapid-cycling between manic and depressive states, experiencing four or more episodes of major depression, mania, or hypomania within a year.
 Rapid-cycling is more common in women than men.

 Treatment & Support

-Unlike other psychiatric medications used to treat mental disorders, lithium carbonate (e.g., Eskalith, Lithobid) is a salt, and consequently, it does not have a specific receptor to which it binds in the brain.
+Lithium carbonate is a salt and does not have a specific receptor to which it binds in the brain.
 Rather, after administration lithium is widely distributed throughout the central nervous system where it is transported into the brain’s cells (neurons) through sodium channels in the cell membranes.
 Lithium appears to have a neuroprotective action by reestablishing chemical balance (homeostasis) in the neurons and decreasing their susceptibility to damage from both internal and external stimuli.
-It has been shown to promote neurogenesis (the growth of new brain cells).
-This medication, while highly effective, has a number of serious side effects, and the range between an effective dose and a toxic dose is quite small.
+This medication, while highly effective, has serious side effects, due to the small range between an effective dose and a toxic dose.

-A number of medications originally developed for treating seizure disorders have also been found to have mood-stabilizing affects.
-These include Valproic acid or divalproex sodium (Depakote), lamotrigine (Lamictal), gabapentin (Neurontin), topiramate (Topamax), oxcarbazepine (Trileptal) and carbamazepine (Tegretol).
-These medications appear to exert their mood-stabilizing affects through a neuroprotective action similar to lithium.
+Medications originally developed to treat seizure disorders have also been found to have mood-stabilizing affects and appear to exert their mood-stabilizing affects through a neuroprotective action similar to lithium.
 Anticonvulsant medications are most often used in combination with lithium, antidepressants or atypical antipsychotics in the treatment of bipolar spectrum disorders.

-In psychotherapy, or what some would call “talking” therapy, a patient receives assistance from another individual in understanding and resolving problems that may be contributing to his or her disorder.
-The therapy sessions may focus on a number of issues, including helping the patient unlearn behavioral patterns that contribute to or result from his or her disorder, mend disrupted personal relationships, change negative thinking styles, and/or resolve conflicted feelings and emotions.
-Four psychotherapeutic approaches have been shown to be effective in treating bipolar spectrum disorders.
+Patients receive assistance from another individual in understanding and resolving problems that may be contributing to their disorder.
+Therapy sessions focus on a number of issues, including unlearning behavioral patterns that contribute to or result from their disorder, mending disrupted personal relationships, changing negative thinking styles, and/or resolving conflicted feelings and emotions.

 A Spiritual Perspective

 The bipolar disorders are destructive.
-Not only do they destroy the mind of the one who is afflicted, but they also destroy his or her relationships and family.
+They destroy the mind of the one afflicted, and they also destroy their relationships and family.
 Watching a loved one suffer with bipolar disorder makes it difficult to believe in God, let alone trust Him.
-How could a loving God allow such misery, such pain?

 As finite beings, we are limited in our ability to grasp the broader meanings and purposes of trials and suffering in our lives.
-What we can rest in, however, is that God does understand them and that He is fully in control.
-God is both sovereign and good.
-We know that God is sovereign because He created and sustains all things (Deuteronomy 4:39; Daniel 4:34–35; Colossians 1:16–17).
+However, we lean not on our own understanding, but rest in God’s understanding and know he is fully in control.
+We know that God is both sovereign and good because He created and sustains all things (Deuteronomy 4:39; Daniel 4:34–35; Colossians 1:16–17).
 Without Him there is nothing, and nothing occurs apart from His divine will.
-We know He is good because He sent His beloved Son to die for us so that we might have new life (1 John 4:9).
-Recognizing God’s sovereignty and goodness helps us navigate through the difficult times, as we cry out with the psalmist: “But as for me, I trust in You, O Lord, I say, ‘You are my God.’
+Recognizing God’s sovereignty and goodness helps us navigate through difficult times, as we cry out with the psalmist: “But as for me, I trust in You, O Lord, I say, ‘You are my God.’
 My times are in Your hand” (Psalm 31:14–15).
 We may never understand why our loved one is suffering, but we can be assured that God is in control and ready to provide sustaining grace to all those who seek Him (2 Corinthians 12:9).